 3 Let no one deceive you in any way; for that day will not come unless the rebellion comes first and the lawless one is revealed, the one destined for destruction.

 SO, according to Paul, the "coming of our Lord Jesus Christ and our being gathered together with" him won't happen "UNLESS" the "rebellion" comes "FIRST" and the "lawless one, the one destined for destruction" (a.k.a."the Antichrist") is revealed by taking a place in the temple, defiling it, and claiming to be a god above all other gods.
-According to the book of Daniel (and Jesus, who quotes Daniel's prophecies specifically when giving a list of events in the Last Days), this person doesn't appear till the middle of the tribulation.
+According to the book of Daniel (and Jesus, who quotes Daniel's prophecies specifically when giving a list of events in the Last Days), this person doesn't appear till the middle of the tribulation period.

 Many will ignore this verse or play word gymnastics with what Paul says (and what Jesus says, and what Daniel says) and move on to the next verses in 2 Thessalonians 2.